lowRISC/opentitan/hw/ip/aes/doc/_index.md

 It hangs and does not drop data.
 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
 The order in which the output registers are read does not matter.
-Every output register has to be read at least once for the AES unit to continue.
+Every output register must be read at least once for the AES unit to continue.
 This is the default behavior.
 It can be disabled by setting the MANUAL_OPERATION bit in {{< regref "CTRL" >}} to `1`.
 In this case, the AES unit never stalls and just overwrites previous output data, independent of whether it has been read or not.